evervault/evervault-python/README.md

 # Evervault Python SDK

-The [Evervault](https://evervault.com) Python SDK is a toolkit for encrypting data as it enters your server, working with Cages, and proxying your outbound api requests to specific domains through [Outbound Relay](https://docs.evervault.com/concepts/relay/outbound-interception) to allow them to be decrypted before reaching their target.
+The [Evervault](https://evervault.com) Python SDK is a toolkit for encrypting data as it enters your server, working with Functions, and proxying your outbound api requests to specific domains through [Outbound Relay](https://docs.evervault.com/concepts/relay/outbound-interception) to allow them to be decrypted before reaching their target.

 ## Getting Started

 Before starting with the Evervault Python SDK, you will need to [create an account](https://app.evervault.com/register) and a team.

-For full installation support, [book time here](https://calendly.com/evervault/cages-onboarding).
+For full installation support, [book time here](https://calendly.com/evervault/support).

 Before contributing, make sure to use [commitizen](https://github.com/commitizen/cz-cli) & to read [Contributing.md](./CONTRIBUTING.md).